-Customers who require the information generated by our small UAS but who may not wish to purchase and operate the equipment themselves can contract with us for turnkey mission services.
-We deploy qualified operators to locations around the world to provide small UAS-generated reconnaissance video and other information to support numerous types of missions.
+Customers who require the information generated by our small UAS but who may not wish to purchase, operate and support the equipment themselves can contract with us for turnkey mission services.
+We deploy qualified operators to locations around the world to provide UAS-generated reconnaissance video and other information to support numerous types of missions.